1cec0ld/Berries/README.md

       - `itemdurability`: for attached berries, activates when the item has 1/2 or less of its durability left
       - `physicaldamage`: for attached berries, activates when the user has been hit by a non-projectile attack
       - `rangeddamage`: for attached berries, activates when the user has been hit by a projectile attack
-    + growthdelaychance: percent chance, when a berry grows, to fail and delay the step in increasing the berry plant size
+    + growthdelaychance: percent chance, when a berry grows, to fail and delay the step in increasing the berry plant size.
+Defaults to 0 (No delay).